-Whether it’s from single parents or couples or combos of people, almost everyone responsible for raising a child struggles with the notion of how to be a good parent.
-And by struggle I mean they’re certain they’re transferring their worst faults to their kid and that freaks them out.
+Whether it’s from single parents, couples, or combos of people, almost everyone responsible for raising a child struggles with the notion of how to be a good parent.
+And by ‘struggle’ people generally mean they’re certain they’re transferring their worst faults to their kid and that freaks them out.
 Fortunately it doesn’t have to.
-You can relax.
+Everyone can relax.

 The other thing I got from Dad is a sense of spirit about life.
-He’d survived Scarlet Fever, The Depression, a terrible and violent father, and he was just about to be transferred from Europe to Asia in WWII when they dropped The Bomb, so he knew well what war was like and everyone then lost friends and family.
-All of that made being alive that much more important to him and he instilled that in me: it is important to enjoy your life.
+He’d survived Scarlet Fever, The Depression, and a terrible and violent father.
+Her served in WWII and was just about to be transferred from Europe to Asia in WWII when they dropped The Bomb.

 The ways Dad creates his own joy is mostly through assisting others.
-He just really loves to help and because it brings a lot of joy to people I also saw him as a constant source of positivity to others.
-The reason he realised someone was facing a challenge he could help with was because Dad never thinks about himself much, which is why he’s never angry or sad.
-Dad thinks about others.
+He just really loves to help, or to bring relief.
+And because it brings a lot of joy to people I also saw him as a constant source of positivity to others.

 I love my life despite the usual calamities.
 It’s no coincidence that I also had a parent who simply loved their kid through their earnest interest in that kid’s life.
 If your child’s life is unfolding as though what is happening to them is a part of the greatest story you’ve ever read then you will have done an enormous service to your child.